Data-to-Insight-Center/patra-toolkit/README.md

 )
 ```

-The `token` parameter is **optional**.
-If your hosted Patra server requires authentication, provide a valid token.

 If a name-version conflict arises, increment `mc.version`.
 In case of failure, `submit()` attempts partial rollbacks to avoid orphaned uploads.

 ### [Optional] Authentication with TACC Credentials